skwerel/WTACAirDoctrine/Stratigic.md

 #### Scouting

 This mission is most frequently used when coordinating with Armor.
-Sections will be tasked with identifying enemy armor positions and communicating them with the armor lead.
-Secondarily, the Section will aid their attached armor group in eliminating both air and armor threats.
-A Section may be embedded with an Armor squad for this purpose.
+Elements will be tasked with identifying enemy armor positions and communicating them with the armor lead.
+Secondarily, the Element will aid their attached armor group in eliminating both air and armor threats.
+An Element may be embedded with an Armor squad for this purpose.
 Scouting requires good situational awareness, as well as communication skills.
-It is highly recommended for scouting Sections to have mics.
+It is highly recommended for scouting Elements to have mics.
 When fulfilling a Scouting role, inform the requesing commander of any incoming bogeys within 1.5 hexes of the AO.

 #### Surgical Strike